ros2cuisine/bundler-release/README.md

 # The Bundle image as source for other images

 ## Important Note for Devs: Don't use any apt-get upgrade or other upgrade commands after this point.
-Head to the issue section to have a look whats holding the build back.
-Tip: Try to user a different [tag](https://hub.docker.com/repository/docker/ros2cuisine/bundler/tags)
+Head to the [issue](https://gitlab.com/ros2cuisine/bundler/issues) section to have a look whats holding the build back.
+Tip: Try to use a different [tag](https://hub.docker.com/repository/docker/ros2cuisine/bundler/tags)

 ### Instructions